 - Verifier: 466 (ms)

-The reference implementation of longfellow-zk uses OpenSSL cryptographic primitives which take advantage of hardware acceleration for the two most called functions: SHA256 and AES-ECB.
-But this choice encumbers the implementation with another huge dependency, introducing both licensing and portability issues.
+The reference implementation of longfellow-zk utilises OpenSSL cryptographic primitives, which leverage hardware acceleration for the two most commonly invoked functions: SHA256 and AES-ECB.
+However, this choice complicates the implementation by introducing another significant dependency, which raises both licensing and portability issues.

-I have therefore contributed build-time switches and small C implementations of these primitives to bypass OpenSSL, using only public domain code without explicit hardware acceleration.
+I have therefore contributed build-time switches and small C implementations of these primitives to bypass OpenSSL, utilising only public-domain code without explicit hardware acceleration.
 The benchmark results in the same conditions as the previous tests are then:

 - Prover: 816 (ms)